-These 10 Real Estate Movies every agent should watch came from your professional peers.
+These Real Estate Movies were chosen from your professional peers.
 Read below, see which real estate movies you agree with and which ones you'd like to add to your own list to watch.

 Also, comment below and mention your favorite real estate movies that are or are not mentioned here.